xurion/ffxi-targeter/README.md

 # FFXI Targeter

-*Note: This is a work in progress.*
+*Note: This is a work in progress.
+For some reason, there is a targeting delay in lag-prone areas such as Dynamis Divergence - I'll be looking into this to see if it can be fixed or improved, as server-side lag should have no real impact on this addon.*

 An FFXI Windower 4 addon that targets the nearest enemy to you based on a target list.